prey/prey-node-client/README.md

 npm install prey

+Then you need to configure your device/API keys in the config.js file.
+You can also not set up those keys and use your own server by setting the correct check url (you can use more than one, by the way).

+== How to run

+$ node prey

-== Modules
+== Plugins (a.k.a.
+Actions)

-There are two main kind of modules: info modules and action modules.

-- Info modules: emit traces of information upon request.
-Singletons.
-  - Core info modules: system, network, geo.
-    - Used by various sections of Prey (Register, Report, Request, Discovery).
-  - Optional info modules: webcam, screenshot, running programs, modified files, traceroute.

-- Action modules: perform tasks exposing start() and (optinally) stop() methods.
+Plugins perform tasks exposing start() and (optionally) stop() methods.
 Do not return stuff.

   - Persistent actions: lock, terminal, desktop, filebrowser.

     - These normally depend on child processes or listening servers, and run until the user cancels the action.
     - Should return (1) whether the process was succesfully launched and (2) when it is finished.

   - Long running actions: file retrieval (search and upload), wipe (file deletion).
     - Should return whether the task is being run and when it is finished.

   - Fire and forget actions: alarm, alert, standby, shutdown.
     - Should return whether the task was succesfully ran or not.

-Ok so we have info modules and action modules.
+== Triggers

+Plugins can also export hooks and events.
+If a loaded plugin advertises an event, then the process is kept running until the event is fired.
+Examples for triggers
+include: wifi_network_change, low_battery_detected, latest_win_iso_being_downloaded,
+you know, whatever.

+When an event is triggered then a hook is fired for all listening plugins to take action.
+Unlike base hooks (i.e. report_sent), these triggers are also passed to Notifier so that the user can take action as well.

+A plugin can also subscribe to a hook in order to do something about it.
+For example,you could wait for a wifi_network_change and in case you get "Starbucks" you could use text-to-speech to shout a message and wait for the hero of the hour to go after the guy and get your PC back.
+Be creative!

+After all plugins are loaded, Prey will check whether the subscribed-to hook is indeed advertised by someone else.
+If it isn't, then the hook will be removed as there is no point in keeping the process running if nothing will ever happen.

 == Messaging

 Prey should be able to receive specific instructions, so that it's able to fetch specific bits of information or run specific actions.
 These commands could (and probably should) contain information about how to process the instruction.
 An initial draft of different requests that could be made:

  - send_reports (interval, options)
    - i.e. send_reports(10, {screenshot: false, picture: true})